tomhea/os_zero/README.md

 - Wrote the first os in big endien.
  - I initialy failed to encode 5 out of 10 opcodes.
 Encoding by hand is HARD.
  - I got wrong the loading address of the bios binary. (thought 0x1000, was 0x80000000).
 I tried writing an elf format in the hex editor, and it took me trial and error + debugging to understand what is needed - a non-elf binary file (first opcode in offset 0), that's loaded into address 0x80000000.
 At first I was afraid to use debugger, as it felt like cheating, but it was to understand qemu's ABI.

+## Part 1 - echos

+The next version will be able to get input. echos will get string as input and will echo it.